-If you're a lemon lover, this is the perfect, simple cake, bursting with lemony flavor, thanks to the lemon zest and a sweet citrus glaze.
-It's easy to make, keeps well and has a wonderful, melt-in-your-mouth crumb, similar to a moist pound cake.
+If you're a lemon lover, this is the perfect, simple cake, bursting with lemony flavor, thanks to the lemon zest and sweet citrus glaze.
+It's easy to make, keeps well and has a wonderful melt-in-your-mouth crumb, similar to a moist pound cake.

 This recipe came to be almost by accident.
 At some point during my recipe testing, I forgot to add the last part of the flour, almost a third of the amount.
 The cake was already in the oven, so what's a girl to do but hope it was not a complete flop, right?

 Well, it was an absolute win!
-Way better that I expected and just the right amount of dry ingredients to ensure a soft crumb without putting the whole structure of the cake at risk.
+Way better than I expected and with just the right amount of dry ingredients to ensure a soft crumb without putting the whole structure of the cake at risk.

-- Zesty lemon flavor: it uses lemon zest and fresh lemon juice, plus the lemon glaze.
+- Zesty lemon flavor: it has lemon zest, fresh lemon juice, and a lemon glaze.
 So all you lemon lovers can swoon with every bite you take.

 - Make ahead: it keeps well for a few days and freezes wonderfully for a month or more.

-- Lemon desserts: it acts as a lemon pound cake so it's a great base for a trifle or to serve with a dollop of whipped cream and fresh berries or to make as a sheet cake, add a layer of lemon frosting and serve at a gathering.
+- Lemon dessert: it acts as a lemon pound cake, so it's an excellent base for a trifle, to serve with a dollop of whipped cream and fresh berries or to make as a sheet cake, add a layer of lemon frosting and serve at a gathering.